martinlindholdt/engineering-ways-of-working/README.md

 - Description:
 	- Squads can only communicate through API published on [https.//api.nuuday.dk](https://api.nuuday.dk).
 	- The API defined is understood as public.
 Those API are considered an asset of Nuuday.
 The API will respect symentic versioning as outline on [https://semver.org/](https://semver.org/)
-	- Changes to the major number will require detailed review by senior engineers
+	- Changes to the X component of the version number will require detailed review by senior engineer
 	- The implementation of the API is the responsbility of the owning Tribe.
 The implementation can and should change as necessary without formal review external to that owning tribe.

 ### Public documentation
 - Definition:
 	- _Public documentation_ is any documentation accompanying a _Public API_ or any large area documentation available under [https.//docs.nuuday.dk](https://docs.nuuday.dk)
 	- _Public documentation_ describes the public interface for an application.
 Internal documentation is not a subject for this document, but documentation is always kept with the asset source code.
 - Documentation is only mandated on Public API and our Data.

 ## Asset Versioning
 - All assets are to be versions using [https://semver.org/](https://semver.org/)